dgrisafe/octa-repeatability/README.md

 # octa-repeatability

-Code for measurement analysis of OCTA analysis software for both repeatablity and reliability.
+Measurement analysis of OCTA grading software for both repeatablity and reliability in the peripapillary region.

 This manuscript was recently published in the British Journal of Ophthalmology.